Ahmadu-Suleiman/CASE/README.md

 ## Features To Be Implemented Soon

+### Local langauges integration
+- Enables community members to use the platform in their native language to improve their user experience.

 ### Anonymous Reporting
 - Allows community members to share information about cases anonymously, fostering a secure environment for disclosure.